Nancy-Jennifer/healthconnect-experience-lab/README.md

 Cross-track collaboration was not completed within the Week 5 submission window.

-Given the deadline, priority was given to completing, validating, and documenting the Data Analytics track deliverables rather than claiming an exchange that had not occurred.
+Priority was given to completing, validating and documenting the Data Analytics track deliverables rather than claiming an exchange that had not occurred.

-This dependency remains open for Week 6, when validated analytical findings can be shared with relevant tracks for integration, refinement, or downstream modelling.
+This dependency remains open for Week 6.

-14. Week 5 Deliverables

-The Week 5 files are organised in the repository folders notebooks, dashboards, and reports.

-Deliverable

-Role

-WK5_HealthConnect_Analytics_Nancy_Lee_YIMBERE_ALAPINI.ipynb

-Reproducible data preparation, EDA, hypothesis evaluation and KPI calculations

-WK5_HealthConnect_Analytics_Dashboard_Nancy_Lee_YIMBERE_ALAPINI.pbix

-Initial analytical dashboard: MONITOR → DIAGNOSE → PRIORITIZE

-WK5_HealthConnect_Business_Insights_Recommendations_Nancy_Lee_YIMBERE_ALAPINI.pdf

-Findings, business implications and recommendations

-WK5_HealthConnect_Project_Summary_Nancy_Lee_YIMBERE_ALAPINI.pdf

-Concise Week 5 implementation summary

-15. Week 4 Deliverables

-The Week 4 analytical foundation remains available in the same repository.

-Deliverable

-Role

-WK4_HealthConnect_Initial_Analysis_Document_Nancy_Lee_YIMBERE_ALAPINI.pdf

-Main Week 4 analytical foundation

-WK4_HealthConnect_Technical_Data_Inspection_Notebook_Nancy_Lee_YIMBERE_ALAPINI.ipynb

-Reproducible supporting technical evidence

-WK4_HealthConnect_Technical_Data_Inspection_Notebook_Nancy_Lee_YIMBERE_ALAPINI.pdf

-Readable notebook export

-WK4_HealthConnect_Project_Summary_Nancy_Lee_YIMBERE_ALAPINI.pdf

-Concise project foundation summary

-16. Week 6 Focus

-16. Week 6 Focus
+14. Week 6 Focus

 The next phase should focus on: